thomaspaulmann/EmojiTimeFormatter/README.md

 ## Installation

 EmojiTimeFormatter supports multiple methods for installing the library in a project.
+You can find the latest version in the [release tab](https://github.com/thomaspaulmann/EmojiTimeFormatter/releases/latest).

 ### Installation with Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
-It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-To integrate EmojiTimeFormatter into your project using Swift Packager Manager, specify it in your `Package.swift` file:
+To integrate EmojiTimeFormatter into your project using [Swift Package Manager](https://swift.org/package-manager/), specify it in your `Package.swift` file:

 ``` Swift
 import PackageDescription